 The world of public relations revolves around building and maintaining key relationships.
-Even though social media has made it possible for us to network in our pajamas and fuzzy slippers, there’s still something imperative about attending a conference or mixer.
+Even though social media has made it possible for us to network in our pajamas and fuzzy slippers, but at some point you’re going to need to attend a conference or mixer.
 It requires you to get off the couch, get cute and put your best foot forward… But what if you’re a wallflower?

 Yes, it is very possible to be a media maven, the princess of pitch, or a branding bad ass, and STILL be shy!
 We can easily put our insecurities aside on behalf of our clients, but we must also master the art of selling ourselves.
 Taking initiative to show up for ourselves is equally important because the next big opportunity could be in the same room we dread entering.

 Here are 4 networking tips that will help you shake your fear and make meaningful connections at any event you attend this year.

 1.Determine Your Intention

 If you’re going to soar to the top in your career, you’ll need to be intentional about the moves you make.
 I just need to get out the house isn’t going to cut it anymore.
 Conclude what you ultimately want out of your career in public relations.
 Is it to start your own firm?
 Do you wish to join a bigger national agency?
 Or do you see PR as a stepping stone to connect with people in other industries that you’d like to transition to?
 If you get clear about what you want, you’ll know if attending the events you’re invited to are worth your energy.
 As a result, you can avoid torturing yourself at functions that don’t benefit you.

 You wouldn’t go to the alumni picnic and attempt Beyonce’s “Before I Let Go” Challenge without practicing your moves, so why show up to a networking event without knowing how to properly introduce yourself?
 Working in this industry, you know that the pitch is what separates the winning emails from the ones sent to the virtual dumpster!